bellmann-engineering/upskilling_homework/Embedded_I_Homework/README.md

 ## C Programming Practice Tasks

+In the previous session we learned about Input, Output, Logic and control structures.
+We discussed how these structures enable us to control the flow of a program's execution based on conditions and decisions.
+We explored concepts like if statements and switch statements, which are crucial for creating programs that can make intelligent decisions and perform repetitive tasks efficiently.

+This homework will provide you with the opportunity to apply what you've learned about Console In- and Output as well as Logic and Control Structures in practical coding scenarios.

 In the following tasks, you will write C programs to implement various functionalities.
-These exercises will help you deepen your programming skills in C and apply different concepts.
+These exercises will help you deepen your programming skills in C.

-## Yours Tasks
+## Console Input and Output

 **Task 1: Temperature Conversion**